fernandoprass/myce/sources/Myce.Extensions/readme.md

     - KeepOnlyNumbers() - Remove letters and simbols, keeping only numbers
     - KeepOnlyNumbersAndLetters() - Remove simbols keeping only numbers and letters
     - KeepOnlyNumbersAndLettersAndSpaces() - Remove simbols keeping only numbers, letters and spaces
+    - RemoveSimbols() Remove simbols keeping only numbers, letters and spaces (if asked)
     - RemoveAccents() - Remove accents

 ## Installation